 Our next phase required us to virtualize the equipment and eliminate old equipment that the virtualized environment replaced (another savings to the client).
-In this process we were able to achieve Green Leeds 100% certification.
+In this process we were able to achieve Green LEED's 100% certification.

 Next we built an internal recovery site and connected it to the production sites and validated that we could recovery Production applications at the internal recovery site.
-We implemented an "Application Recovery Certification" process, an IT Recovery, and finally Business Recovery process.
+We implemented an "Application Recovery Certification" process, an IT Recovery process, and finally a Business Recovery process.